kyleman/Osara-Grabber/README.md

 * First working release.
 See above for details.

 # Current limitations
-* I have personally only tested this with MacOS 10.15.4 Catalina.
-While it should work an other versions of MacOS, that is untested territory.
+* On MacOS you con't specify a portible install of reaper unless you run Osara_GRabber from the commandline.

 # FAQ
 Q: Is there a Windows version?

-A: Not as of yet.
+A: As of v2.0 08/13/2020 both MacOS and windows are supported.

 Q: I want ABC or XYZ feature?